fuhannan/learngit/readme.txt

-i don't love julia anymore
+i want to marry julia